datadiversitylab/datadiversitylab.github.io/src/publications/publication-25.md

   the analyzed DD amphibians should be changed to account for the threats they face.
 Rev. Biol.
 Trop.
 66(3): 1272-1281.
 Epub 2018 September 01."
 tags:
-  - Ecology
+  - Biodiversity
-  - Data science
+  - Data Science
 image: /assets/images/publications/onthedatadeficientamphibians.jpg
 pdfDocument: /assets/documents/publications/2018_On the Data Deficient amphibians _Roman-Palacios_&_Valencia-Zuleta 2018_Colombian_DD.pdf